Stu Hart 50th Anniversary Show

 The Stu Hart 50th Anniversary Show was a professional wrestling supercard produced by the Hart family that took place on December 15, 1995 at the Stampede Corral in Calgary, Alberta.
 Held in honor of Stu Hart, the event featured Stampede Wrestling alumni as well as talent from World Championship Wrestling and the World Wrestling Federation.
-It was the first event to feature an interpromotional "dream match" during the Monday Night Wars-era.
+It was the first event to feature an interpromotional "dream match" during the Monday Night War-era.
 The proceeds from the event were donated to the Calgary Quest Children's Society.
 Nine professional wrestling matches, two of which for championships, were featured on the card.

 The main event was for the WWF World Heavyweight Championship, in which then-champion Bret Hart defeated the challenger Davey Boy Smith.
 Two featured bouts were scheduled on the undercard, including a tag team match between Bad Company (Bruce Hart and Brian Pillman) and the team of Dory Funk Jr. and Terry Funk, accompanied by Makhan Singh, which Hart and Pillman won via disqualification.
 The other match was an WWF Intercontinental Championship match, between defending champion Razor Ramon and Owen Hart, where Ramon defeated Hart by pinfall after a small package pin.